lisp-mirror/lqml/examples/app-template/readme-build.md

 * using latest Xcode, it may complain about the 'Legacy Build System'; just go to 'File' / 'Project Settings' and select 'New Build System'

+* you only need to run `qmake-ios` again after you added/removed files to the project; after every `qmake-ios`, the above steps need to be repeated; if you only edited e.g. some QML file, you need to run 'Product / Clean Build Folder' in order to have the changes compiled into the app

 If you cross-compiled ECL for the simulator, it should work there too, but this is currently only tested on **Intel**.